 The school is now no longer open for tourist visits

-Booking link: Dalat Edensee Lake Resort & Spa.
+Booking link: Dalat Edensee Lake Resort & Spa

-Indulge yourself in the ultimate luxury services and pristine nature of Dalat highlands in Dalat Edensee Lake Resort & Spa.
+Indulge yourself in the ultimate luxury services and pristine nature of Dalat Highlands in Dalat Edensee Lake Resort & Spa.
 All private villas reside in the lush greenery of the resort-owned peninsula, offering customers an idyllic nature retreat with distinguished hospitality and modern sophistication.

-Booking link: Swiss-Belresort Tuyen Lam Dalat.
+Booking link: Swiss-Belresort Tuyen Lam Dalat

 Surrounded by an 18-hole golf course, Swiss-Belresort Tuyen Lam Dalat delivers not only the most comfortable stay but also the most memorable experience for all visitors to the city of love.
 With more than 150 upscale rooms and suites, and an excellent dining experience at their contemporary restaurant, the resort promises to cater to every need of the most sophisticated customers.

-Booking link: Ladalat Hotel.
+Booking link: Ladalat Hotel

-With the semi-classical architecture surrounded by a vibrant and blooming garden, Ladalat Hotel blends harmoniously with the grace of Dalat's nature.
+With the semi-classical architecture surrounded by a vibrant and blooming garden, Ladalat Hotel blends harmoniously with the grace of Dalat’s nature.
 The ultra-modern amenities and high-class services are what have given the hotel its reputation for class and professionalism.
-Most rooms overlook a panoramic view of the mountains and shimmering lakes, offering customers a peaceful sanctuary from all stresses and strains in their busy life.
+Most rooms overlook a panoramic view of the mountains and shimmering lakes, offering customers a peaceful sanctuary from all stresses and strains in their busy lives.

-Booking link: River Prince Hotel.
+Booking link: River Prince Hotel

-Well-equipped with more than 100 rooms, modern conference rooms, and high-class restaurant services, River Prince Hotel is the optimal choice for business travelers to the city of Dalat.
+Well-equipped with more than 100 rooms, modern conference rooms, and high-class restaurant services, the River Prince Hotel is the optimal choice for business travelers to the city of Dalat.
 The facilities also include a golf course which is only 3km away from the hotel, which will offer some pleasant relaxation in the breezing climate of Dalat.

-Booking link: La Xanh Hotel.
+Booking link: La Xanh Hotel

-La Xanh Hotel is a budget accommodation in Dalat which prides itself in providing the top-quality service.
-Thanks to its strategic location right in the heart of Dalat, visitors can feel free to explore Dalat's main attractions and culture.
+La Xanh Hotel is a budget accommodation in Dalat that prides itself in providing top-quality service.
+Thanks to its strategic location right in the heart of Dalat, visitors can feel free to explore Dalat’s main attractions and culture.
 There is a bar inside in case you want to grab a nice, cold drink before bed.

-Booking link: Osaka Resort.
+Booking link: Osaka Resort